idkjs/Reasonable-Channels-in-Functional-Style/README.md

 The purpose of this article is to demonstrate a powerful facet of the OCaml type system: the ability to encode and enforce certain *capabilities* as types.
 The compiler then ensures that these capabilities are respected everywhere in our program.
 In other words, we get capabilities for free, without any runtime cost.

 The technique we will use is based on [phantom types](https://wiki.haskell.org/Phantom_type), used frequently to encode static access control; see this [post](https://blog.janestreet.com/howto-static-access-control-using-phantom-types/) for a good introduction.
-For an in-depth understanding of static capabilities, see the article [Lightweight Static Capabilities](http://okmij.org/ftp/papers/lightweight-static-capabilities.pdf).
+See also https://github.com/idkjs/static-access-control.
+For an in-depth understanding of static capabilities, see the article [Lightweight Static Capabilities](http://okmij.org/ftp/Computation/lightweight-guarantees/lightweight-static-capabilities.pdf).
 Note that this technique can be applied in most languages with parametric polymorphism; see for example [Phantom Types in Scala](https://blog.codecentric.de/en/2016/02/phantom-types-scala/).

 To illustrate the concepts, we are going to break things down in three stages: